VaishnavNanda/DISTANCE-BETWEEN-TWO-POINTS/README.md

 ### RESULT:
-Circulate the n variables using function is successfully executed.
+Thus the distance between two points is executed successfully.